PowerShell/PowerShell/.github/CONTRIBUTING.md

 which can be run in interactive mode to correct typos or add words to the ignore list (`.spelling` at the repository root).

-To run the spellchecker, follow the steps as follows:
+To run the spellchecker, follow these steps:

 * install [Node.js](https://nodejs.org/en/) (v6.4.0 or up)
 * install [markdown-spellcheck](https://github.com/lukeapage/node-markdown-spellcheck) by